alpaylan/devy/README.md

 ![Devy-Example](devy-example.gif)

+Also, there is an [introduction to devy using devy](https://www.alperenkeles.com/blog/devy) article on my blog, if you're interesting in seeing Devy in action!

 ## DCL

 DCL is pretty small for now, the only components are `text-input`, `text-area`, `paragraph`, and `radio`.
 Each component has a name, type, and value, where the value can be a constant or a function of the values of other components.
 The components can be connected, so that when a component changes, the connected components are updated as well.